 Indian Head Massage Courses

 This is a two day work shop where you will learn how to work the traditional areas of the upper back, neck, head and face.
-A longer session could also incorporate some the upper torso and simple hand reflexology.
-The sessions can either be over cloths or working directly on the bare skin with oils.
+If you are trainer in reflexology you could also incorporate some simple hand reflexology to make the session longer and even more effective.
+Indian Head Massage can either be done over cloths or working directly on the skin with oils.
 Both forms will be taught so that both you and your clients have a choice.

 The basic Indian head massage training work shop is available as a certificate course.
 You also have an option to extend this to a diploma course for students with prior knowledge of Anatomy and Physiology and client management skills.
 Students of the School of Holistic Reflexology will have acquired these through their 7 unit level 3 Diploma Reflexology Course.